-Small vol. trials 443 = 11 Large vol. trials 343 = 10 Large vol. trials 434 = 10
+Small vol. trials 443 = 11Large vol. trials 343 = 10Large vol. trials 434 = 10

-OSRS supervision score 3 is always chosen when a patient is on limited or consistent oral trials and still require: NG/PEG tube.
+DSRS supervision score 3 is always chosen when a patient is on limited or consistent oral trials and still requires NG/PEG tube.

-In It is a second from the fluid and diet subscales (i.e. 3 onwards) and can be either trials of food or fluid or it is so food and fluids.
+Oral trials are scored from the fluid and diet subscales (i.e. 3 onwards) and can be either trials of food or fluid or rials of food and fluids.